bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Deploying_a_Living_Application_to_Bonita_Cloud.md

 ## Result of a deployment

 ### Successful deployment
-If the job is successful, you can directly access the corresponding portal (in order to test) by click on the link displayed in th job history:
+If the job is successful, you can directly access the corresponding portal (in order to test) by click on the link displayed in the job history:

 <div style="text-align:center">
     <img src="cloud/images/master/LinkToPortal.png" width="100%">